 Another amazing thing is its medium-firmness on a scale of 6, and the three layers keep you from sinking in like in the traditional memory foam mattresses.
 Therefore, if you’re a stomach sleeper, you won’t have to worry about your lower back forming a U-shape.

 Regarding edge support, the ghost mattress has an additional double-coiled layer around the perimeter.
 It keeps you from feeling like you’re falling off the bed by sinking in, especially if you’re already suffering from back or joint pain.

 Not to mention, it has excellent cooling capabilities for hot sleepers.
 Its gel memory foam absorbs your body heat, while the individual wrapped pocket springs promote air circulation; therefore keeping you cool and sweat-free as you sleep.

 |It’s a removable hypoallergenic cover.||It’s not ideal for sleepers who weigh above 230 lbs.|

 |It has an adaptive foam construction.|

 |It has breathable and cooling properties|

 |It offers excellent pressure relief.|

 Apart from being one of the most charitable brands(it donates mattresses to children in need), it is also one of the best Canadian mattresses for back pain.
 Not to mention, it appeals to a wide range of sleepers thanks to its medium firmness.
-Nonetheless, we’d specifically recommend it for stomach sleepers because it offers awesome cradling for spinal alignment without sinking in.
+We recommend it for stomach sleepers because it offers incredible cradling for spinal alignment without sinking in.

 Speaking of pain, the Puffy Lux mattress can relieve pain through its zoned pressure relief areas, contour your spinal curves, and induce deep restorative sleep at the shut of an eyelid.